It’s so easy to enjoy oil-free vegan cooking in an air fryer.

-Since being given my air fryer, my cooking style has changed completely.
-Life is so simple with the air fryer!
-I’ve fallen in love, and food has never been easier or quicker to prepare.
+I’ve fallen in love, and my food’s never been easier or quicker to prepare.

-Given that I was a total fan of olive oil, it’s pretty surprising how much I’ve taken to this new way of cooking.
-And having an air fryer makes life so much simpler!
+Given that I was a total fan of olive oil, it’s pretty surprising how completely blown away I am with this way of cooking.

-Of course you can eat air fried vegetables in their own right, but you can also cook them in the air fryer and then use them in other dishes, such as a delicious vegan lasagne for example.
+You can eat air-fried vegetables in their own right, or you can also cook them in the air fryer and then use them in other dishes, such as a delicious vegan lasagne for example.

 Table of Contents